icann/rdap-conformance-tool/docs/2024_gtld/response/domain_registrant.md

   "message": "jsonpath must evaluate to a zero set for redaction by removal of Registry Registrant ID."
 }
 ```
-4. In the redaction object from the above test, verify that the method property is either absent or is present as is a JSON string of “removal”.
+4. Test case [-63105](#id-testCase-63105){ #id-testCase-63105 }: In the redaction object from the above test, verify that the method property is either absent or is present as is a JSON string of “removal”.
 ```json
 {
   "code": -63105,